LukeGrahamLandry/franca/devlog.md

   maybe i should just make you use a struct. or maybe slices should be passed by pointer if there's too many.
 - fixed silent exit(1) if you hit an error at top level of the driver.
   TODO: figure out how to print more info since you don't have the compiler instance at the point where you decide you want to panic on it.
+- make resolving by type without an expression less insane.

 ## (Sep 18)